-Healthy no-bake vegan brownies that are as creamy as fudge, nutritious with walnuts and magnesium-rich chocolate, plus a secret ingredient that makes the chocolate flavor go very very deep.
-Gluten, refined-sugar-free, dairy-free and high in protein and fiber.
+Healthy no bake brownies that are as creamy as fudge, nutritious with walnuts and magnesium-rich chocolate, plus a secret ingredient that makes the chocolate flavor go very very deep.
+Vegan, gluten-free, refined-sugar-free, dairy-free and high in protein and fiber.

 Healthy No-Bake Brownies

 These brownies are no bake, and soo chocolate-y thanks to the addition of a special chocolate-enhancing ingredient – cold coffee!

 Yes, I’m sure you’ve heard that the addition of a teaspoon of cold coffee enhances the chocolate flavor and, no, you won’t taste coffee, for those who don’t care for the flavor.
 And the small amount won’t add much caffeine either, or you could also use decaf.

 Cacao, which is simply unprocessed true chocolate in powder form, also add nutrition including mood-boosting magnesium.
 Although you can also use unsweetened cocoa powder for similar nutrition.
 And the dates add zinc and lots of healthy fiber.
 I even added a touch of cinnamon to help balance blood sugar.

 If we are going to have a rich chocolate bite, we might as well make sure it contributes to our nutritional intake of the day, right?